-This study is intended to provide comprehensive real-world safety information about the Pfizer-BioNTech COVID-19 vaccine in US healthcare workers, who will be among the first individuals to be vaccinated as part of an EUA.
+This study is intended to provide comprehensive real-world safety information about the Pfizer-BioNTech COVID-19 vaccine in US HCWs, their families, and their communities.
 A key strength of this study is the capture of data on vaccination during a pandemic when vaccines will be administered outside of usual settings of doctor's offices and pharmacies.
-Additional strengths include the utilization of an existing cohort of healthcare workers, the HERO Registry, who are already engaged in COVID-related research and the minimal burden on participants for safety data collection via a web portal.
+Additional strengths include the utilization of an existing cohort of healthcare workers, the HERO Registry, and participants in the Project Baseline Community Study who are already engaged in COVID-related research and the minimal burden on participants for safety data collection via a web portal.

-To help maximize enrollment of vaccinated healthcare workers, there is flexibility in participant enrollment location (on-site or remote) and timing (up to 60 days following the first vaccination dose).
+To help maximize enrollment of vaccinated HCWs, their families, and their communities, there is flexibility in participant enrollment location (on-site or remote) and timing (up to 60 days following the first vaccination dose).
 However, for individuals enrolling several days or weeks following vaccination, there is the potential for preferential self-enrollment of individuals experiencing a safety event (or early symptoms of a safety event).
-To help mitigate this, individuals with a a more than a 2-day interval between vaccination and enrollment will be administered an assessment to capture self-reported safety information occurring within this interval, and the primary analysis will be restricted to individuals enrolling within 10 days of first vaccination dose
+To help mitigate this, individuals with a more than a 2-day interval between vaccination and enrollment will be administered an assessment to capture self-reported safety information occurring within this interval, and the primary analysis will be restricted to individuals enrolling within 10 days of first vaccination dose.

 Because participants enroll voluntarily, the generalizability of study results will depend on the diversity of the enrolled sample.
-Sample diversity will be enhanced through several key design features, including the large study size, the broad definition of healthcare workers, and placement of study navigators in geographically diverse vaccination sites.
+Sample diversity will be enhanced through several key design features, including the large study size, the broad definition of healthcare workers, enrollment of family members and community members, and placement of study navigators in geographically diverse vaccination sites.
 Additionally, the study team will regularly review aggregate participant characteristics for representativeness and will tailor engagement strategies address any areas of underrepresentation.
 The observational nature of this study also has the potential to introduce bias due to measured and unmeasured confounders.
 Bias reduction strategies include capture of clinical covariates/ employment characteristics, robust follow-up data ascertainment through a central call center to reduce missing data, and self-matched comparative analyses.